andrew-wilkes/godot-color-picker-text-button/src/addons/color_picker_text_button/README.md

 * it uses a white style box that is modulated with the picked color
 * the color of the text is flipped between a light and dark color to give good contrast with the background color
 * the color picker is simplified by default, removing the sliders
-* a tool script automatically copies the style and darkens the shade for the button states
+* a tool script automatically copies the normal style and darkens the shade for the button states

 ## Usage